Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 #### Q29.
 A new developer has been added to the team and you have been asked to provide access to the organization's AWS account.
 What is the best practice for granting access?

 - [ ] Give the new developer the IAM login that is assigned to the development team.
 This IAM user should already include all of the policies that a developer would need.
 - [ ] Create a IAM user for the new developer.
-Manually assign policies to the new IAM user acunt.
+Manually assign policies to the new IAM user account.
 - [ ] Do not give the new developer access to the AWS console.
 Using the IAM user that is assigned to the development group, generate a new set of access keys and label these with the name of the developer.
 - [x] Create a IAM user for the new developer.
 Assign the new developer the a developer group you already created for the other developers.